-We still need a small number of articles by outside contributors for publication in 2017 — perhaps no more than three or four more beyond those we have already accepted.
-We are of course also looking for a handful of outstanding pieces for publication in 2018.
+We still need a small number of articles by outside contributors for publication in 2018 — perhaps no more than half a dozen in all.
+As to 2017, well that's already done and dusted and we are not looking for further material for this year's issues of the magazine.

 We are not just another travel magazine.
 Rarely do we cover famous destinations, and the glitz and the gloss of posh hotels and the finest restaurants we leave to others.
 We write about everyday Europe with passion, care and conviction, and we hope that our guest contributors will bring that same positive sense of enquiry to the people and places about which they write.
 Only very rarely do we accept travelogues, and we have never published a simple account of a writer’s holiday, no matter how exotic the destination.
 We are looking for something more: a wide and balanced understanding of how a place and its people function, backed up by reasoned views, careful explanation and perceptive insights.
 These are not the sort of properties easily born of just a brief engagement with a destination.
 We like what we publish to reveal the authority that the author brings to the topic.
 Where we contract external authors, we really are looking for something that is evocative, impeccably researched and well crafted.
 Our external authors have often lived and worked in the areas about which they write.